South Windsor Youth Hockey’s

 2. Learn to Play Program

-*Learn to Play is the introduction to hockey basics.
+This program is the introduction to hockey basics.
 Children who have completed the four week Learn to Skate program are now ready for the Learn to Play program where the focus is on fun and learning skating as well as stick use, puck control and basic game instruction.
 Another way of looking at it is that Learn to Play is a continuation of Learn to Skate with the introduction of stick use and hockey basics.
 By the end of the Learn to Play program in February, your child will be skating forward and backward, stopping, stick handling, shooting and passing.

 Learn to Play is the next step after Learn to Skate, and every child who completes Learn to Skate is ready for Learn to Play.